In this video, I explain some considerations when correctly setting up a turntable like the Kenwood KD-600.

 This particular deck came to me very poorly set-up.
 The deck’s owner received some very bad advice from, of all people, Ortofon!
 I’m a big fan of Ortofon gear, but clearly not everyone there knows what they are talking about.… Read more

 The Kenwood KD-600 / 650 is a classic direct drive turntable from the late ’70s.
 The KD-600 is a superb deck technically, for a number of technical reasons: 20 pole, 30 slot brushless motor, synthetic concrete-composite chassis, 3 kg platter, massive main bearing assembly and so on.… Read more

 Here a few images of my Kenwood KD-600 direct-drive turntable, spinning records from my collection.
-The KD-600 turntable is an absolute classic and has become highly sought after and well worth keeping an eye out for.
+The KD-600 turntable is an absolute classic, highly sought after and well worth keeping an eye out for.

-Lots has been written about the Kenwood KD-600 direct-drive turntable, like this, this and this for example.
+Much has been written about the fabulous Kenwood KD-600 direct-drive turntable, like this, this and this for example.
 I received mine from her original owner, with gorgeous SME Series Three tonearm, which I still have.… Read more

 So, this is the other synthetic composite deck!
 The Kenwood KP-2055 is one of those elusive decks here in Australia that I rarely get to see.
 Think of this as the belt-driven cousin of the Kenwood KD-500/550 and KD-600/650.

 The KP-2055 is a belt-drive turntable from Kenwood, featuring the same ARCB Anti Resonance Compression Base proprietary synthetic chassis as its more famous relatives.
 The KD-2055 features a fixed tonearm and some other automated features.… Read more